Semileptonic B_c decays to P-wave charmonia in the light-cone QCDSR: Numerical Analysis for Form Factors

+For the extrapolation, a suitable chosen extrapolation function is used.
+The explicit form of this function is another source of error in the predictions that depend the values of the form factors in the whole kinematical region.
+To estimate this additional error, the following two commonly used functions are used to extrapolate the form factors to the whole kinematical $q^2$ region.

-where $a$, $b$, and $m_{fit}$ are the fit parameters.
+where $F_0$, $a$, $b$, and $m_{fit}$ are the fit parameters.
 These parameters are chosen so that this function overlaps with the form factor prediction obtained in the region of $q^2$ where the predictions are reliable.
-The obtained values are shown in \cref{table:tab1,table:tab2,table:tab3,table:tab4}.

-To give an idea about the reliability of the fit procedure, in \cref{fig:fig9}, both the predicted $f_1$ and the fitted $f_1$ are shown as a function of $q^2$.
-As can be seen from the figure, the fit reproduces the predicted value quite reliable within the region where the sum rules predictions are reliable.
+The obtained values are shown in \cref{app:fpexp}.
+In \cref{eq:eqfit}, the fit parameter $m_{fit}$ obtained from the fit to various form factors all turned out to be very close to $m_{fit}=5.18~GeV$.
+Hence, we fixed this parameter at this value for the fits.
+In the region $-2~ GeV^2 < q^2 < 2~GeV^2$, the two fit functions reliably reproduce the obtained predictions.
+The largest difference between the best fits obtained for the two different fit functions is observed in $f_{V_+}$ for $1^1P_1$ charmonium.
+In \cref{fig:fig9} this form factors along with the fits obtained by the two functions are shown.
+As can be seen from this figure, even the largest difference between the two functions is less than 1\%.